mcvella/nvidia-nim-test/README.md

 *   `image`: The `ViamImage` to classify.
 *   `count`: This parameter is not strictly used by the NVIDIA API in the same way as some classifiers that return N top results with scores.
 The service will return the classification provided by the model.
 *   `extra` (Optional): A dictionary where you can provide a custom `question` for the image.
 If no `question` is provided in `extra`, the `default_question` from the attributes will be used.
+    *   **Special YES/NO Question Handling**: If you format your question as `"Is this a <description>?
+Answer YES or NO."` (or `"Is this an <description>, Answer YES or NO."`), the service will attempt to parse this.
+If the NVIDIA API responds affirmatively (e.g., "YES", "Yes, it is..."), the returned `Classification` will have its `class_name` set to the `<description>` you provided (e.g., "a man wearing glasses").
+If the API responds negatively (e.g., "NO"), no classification will be returned for this specific query.
+For all other question formats, the raw text response from the API will be used as the `class_name`.

     Example (Python SDK):
     ```python